|Andrena (Andrena) mikado on the flower of Pieris japonica|

 The HANABACHI is managed by a text database management system SIGMA.

-The HANABACHI is supported by a Grant-in-Aid for Publication of Scientific Research Results and a Grant-in-Aid for Scientific Research (B) from the Ministry of Education, Science, Sports and Culture, Japan and Japan Society for the Promotion of Science, and by a Grant-in-Aid for Co-operative studies in the Graduate University for Advanced Studies.
+The HANABACHI is supported by a Grant-in-Aid for Publication of Scientific Research Results (Head Investigator: Osamu Tadauchi) and a Grant-in-Aid for Scientific Research (B) (Head Investigator: Osamu Tadauchi) from the Ministry of Education, Science, Sports and Culture, Japan and Japan Society for the Promotion of Science, and by a Grant-in-Aid for Co-operative studies in the Graduate University for Advanced Studies (Head Investigator: Tadao Matsumoto).

-The data on Andrenidae and the genera Nomada and Lasioglossum are opened to the public at present and the other data will be opened in near future.
+The data on Colletidae, Halictidae, Andrenidae, Melittidae and the genus Nomada (Apidae) are opened to the public at present and the other data will be opened in near future.
 The use of data in this database is free of charge if the objective is academic study or educational purposes.

 Data and Tags are the Following 19 items.

 |2.||(GTAX)||genus (scientific name, including subgenus name)|

 family Andrenidae, Andreninae genus Andrena (Simandrena) species yamato Tadauchi et Hirashima,1983 Japanese name Yamato-hime-hanabachi images male female

 General habitus Head in frontal view Mesoscutum Propodeum Metasoma